Best place to find information and services that your council provides...

 Where are test centres in St Helens Borough?

-There is a test centre at Haydock Park Racecourse and the former Parr Stocks Fire Station, on Parr Stocks Road, Parr.
+There are test centres at Birchley Street car park and Fairclough Street car park in Earlestown.
 Mobile testing units will be in place periodically and where a surge in cases drives the need for further support in that area.
 You will be told which centres have appointments available at the time you book a test.

 Is there a way I can be prioritised because of my specific circumstances?